 Misconceptions About Cybersecurity Threats for Small Businesses

-SiteLock research and remediation teams have become aware of several vulnerable WordPress plugins that are affecting our customers.
-The symptoms most commonly associated with these vulnerabilities are malicious redirects.
+SiteLock research and remediation teams have become aware of several WordPress plugin vulnerabilities that are affecting our customers.
+The symptoms most commonly associated with these WordPress plugin vulnerabilities are malicious redirects.
 Essentially, visitors are being sent to another website than the one they are attempting to access.
 We are still gathering information on these vulnerabilities, and how they are being used.
 As soon as we have completed our review, we will release more information.

 The affected WordPress plugins are: